joway/color-cn/README.md

 ## Purpose

-Spread Chinese classical colors to the world.
+Spread Chinese traditional colors to the world.

 You can pick the color on [Coloring China](https://se.joway.io/).